scottaohara/accessible_modal_window/README.md

 ### Additional Functionality

 Include [Matt Casserly's hash.click function](https://github.com/mattcass/hash.click) to auto open modal windows on page load, if their URI is part of the address bar.
+This will emulate a click of the modal trigger, so the standard modal open events will be performed.

 ```html
   <script src="assets/js/jquery-3.1.0.min.js"></script>